You may also like

 “If Russian military aggression forcibly ‘kicks out’ Ukraine from the world food market – This will hit not only Israel, but the entire arc of states from North Africa to the Persian Gulf and South Asia, all consumers of Ukrainian exports,” Brimon wrote in Haaretz.

 Israel relies on Ukraine for 50 percent of its grain and other cereals.
-Ukraine for 50 percent of its annual grain supply, while that figure is 43 percent in Libya and 24 percent in Egypt.
+Lebanon also relies on Ukraine for 50 percent of its annual grain supply, while that figure is 43 percent in Libya and 24 percent in Egypt.
 Ukraine is also Egypt’s primary supplier of corn.
 Any disruptions could not only lead to food shortages but also famine and civil unrest.
 Wheat prices in the Middle East are currently comparable to ten years earlier when revolutions swept through the Arab world.
 Food shortage fears are already pervasive in the Middle East and North Africa after 2021 saw the region suffer from historic droughts.

 “A conflict in Ukraine would further burden a system that is maxed out,” Cristian-Dan Tataru, an energy expert and former member of the EU’s delegation in Moscow, wrote in an analysis for the Middle East Institute.
 “Countries in the MENA region, such as Yemen, continue to be afflicted by conflict and remain in need of humanitarian aid, reconstruction, and development funds.”